MO Bloggin'

 Roller Bearings – 1898

 Roller bearings were invented by Sedalia native Henry Timken in 1898.
 They were a revolution in not only reducing friction, but also by helping loads stay stable when a wagon turned.
-Timken opened a company in St. Louis around the time that vehicles came about, and by 1920 he was making 90-percent of all bearings in the United States.
+Timken opened a company in St. Louis around the time that vehicles came about.
+By 1920 he was making 90-percent of all bearings in the United States.

 7-Up – 1929